PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 In order to better take advantage of classloading isolation, Paper plugins do **not** use the ``dependencies`` field to determine load order.
 This was done for a variety of reasons, mostly to allow better control and allow plugins to properly share classloaders.

-See [here](#load-order-declaration) for more information on how to declare the load order of your plugin.
+See information on [declaring load order](#load-order-declaration) for more information on how to declare the load order of your plugin.